$X$ and $Z_{cs}$ in $B^+\to J/\psi\phi K^+$ as $s$-wave threshold cusps and alternative spin-parity assignments to $X(4274)$ and $X(4500)$

 Meanwhile, our default model includes similar rescattering effects in the $D_s^{*} \bar{D}_s^{(*)}\to J/\psi \phi$ transitions of Fig.~\ref{fig:diag}(b).
 The $D_s^{*} \bar{D}_s^{(*)}$ interaction strengths are chosen to be moderately attractive ($h_\alpha=-2$).
 The scattering length is $a\sim 0.55$~fm~\footnote{ The scattering length $(a)$ is related to the phase shift $(\delta)$ by $p\cot\delta=1/a + {\cal O}(p^2)$.}, and a virtual pole is located at $\sim 20$~MeV below the $D_s^{*} \bar{D}_s^{(*)}$ threshold.
 In Ref.~\cite{xkdong2}, the authors used a contact $D_s^{*} \bar{D}_s^{(*)}$ interaction saturated by a $\phi$-exchange mechanism, and found similar virtual poles.

 {\it Results and discussions.}--- We simultaneously fit the $M_{J/\psi\phi}$, $M_{J/\psi K^+}$, and $M_{K^+\phi}$ distributions of $B^+\to J/\psi \phi K^+$ from the LHCb using the model described above.
-As seen in Eq.~(\ref{eq:zcs4000amp}), each of the amplitudes has a complex overall factor from the product of coupling constants.
-Since experimental inputs to the couplings are lacking, we determine the complex factors by fitting the data.
-In the fitting process, we remove relatively unimportant mechanisms to reduce the fitting parameters and retain essential mechanisms.
-From the one-loop mechanisms of Fig.~\ref{fig:diag}(c) with Eq.~(\ref{eq:ddpair3}), we remove a parity-violating [conserving] one with $D_s^+\bar{D}^{*0}(1^+)$ [$D_s^{*+}\bar{D}^{*0}(1^+)$].
+As seen in Eq.~(\ref{eq:zcs4000amp}), each amplitude has a complex overall factor from the product of coupling constants.
+We determine the complex factors by fitting the data since other experimental inputs are lacking.
+During the fit, we remove relatively unimportant mechanisms to reduce the fitting parameters and retain essential mechanisms.
+For Fig.~\ref{fig:diag}(c) with Eq.~(\ref{eq:ddpair3}), we remove a parity-violating [conserving] one with $D_s^+\bar{D}^{*0}(1^+)$ [$D_s^{*+}\bar{D}^{*0}(1^+)$].
 Among the $K^*_J$-excitation mechanisms, we retain only those indicated by 'pc' and/or 'pv' in Table~\ref{tab:KJ}.
-Our default model totally have 16 mechanisms, and $2\times 16 -3 = 29$ fitting parameters where $-3$ is from the arbitrariness of the absolute normalization of the full amplitude, and that of overall phases of the parity-conserving and -violating full amplitudes.
-The parameter values, fit fractions, and Dalitz plot distributions from the default model are provided in the Supplemental Material.
+Our default model totally has 16 mechanisms, and $2\times 16 -3 = 29$ fitting parameters where $-3$ is from the arbitrariness of the absolute normalization of the full amplitude, and that of overall phases of the parity-conserving and -violating full amplitudes.
+The parameter values and fit fractions for the default model are provided in the Supplemental Material.

+We first present Dalitz plot distributions from the default model in Fig.~\ref{fig:dalitz}.
+Comparing with the LHCb's Dalitz plots~\cite{lhcb_phi}, the overall patterns are similar.
+Since our plots are not smeared with the experimental resolution, the peak structures seem sharper than the data.